anhthi-ieig/aws-docs/12. Management & Governance/AWS Organizations.md

 - We should `enable CloudTrail to monitor activity on all accounts` for governance, compliance, risk, and auditing purposes.

 - We should `use tags to categorize AWS resources for billing purposes`

+## Service Control Policies

+- Service Control Policies are `a type of organization policy` that you can use to manage permissions in your organization

+- Service Control Policies `offer central control over the maximum available permissions for all accounts` in your organization.